easyuc/EasyUC/uc-dsl/README.md

 Now you will be able to edit and interactively execute `.uci` interpreter scripts using Proof General.

+Note that if you are editing EasyCrypt (`.ec` or `.eca`) files simultaneously with UC DSL interpreter scripts (`.uci`), you will need to do this using two instances of Emacs, as Proof General can only work with one program at a time.

 If you would like to customize the load paths used by EasyCrypt and the UC DSL interpreter when running in Proof General, you can create a file `.dir-locals.el` in the current directory with